DipjyotiTCS/royalty_app/README.md

 4. Open your browser at: <http://localhost:5000>

-The frontend is served from the `dist/` directory, so the look and feel will stay **exactly** the same as your current TypeScript/Node-based build.
+The frontend is served from the `dist/` directory.
-You can now extend `app.py` with API routes, database connections, authentication, etc., fully in Python.
+Extend `app.py` with API routes, database connections, authentication, etc., fully in Python.